[people] Covid-19 policy

 We have a flexible working environment and want our team members to lean into our Ownership Value to take sufficient time off.
 There are crucial roles at Remote that could impact the business negatively if everyone is out of the office at the same time.
 We expect teams to plan along with their Manager, especially during holiday seasons.
 Over-communication and planning is always most ideal when scheduling your time-off.

 Remote is a people-first company and will go above and beyond the statutory or compliance minimums in each country.
-You can use your personal time off for anything you like, including resting, taking a break from work, taking care of yourself, taking a vacation, taking time off for your wedding, volunteering in your local community, etc. PTO is when you will be away from your desk for 4 or more hours.
+You can use your personal time off for anything you like, including resting, taking a break from work, taking care of yourself, taking a vacation, taking time off for your wedding, birthday, volunteering in your local community, etc. PTO is when you will be away from your desk for 4 or more hours.
 You do not need to use your personal time off to do things such as household chores, personal errands, going to a doctor's appointment, going to the gym, taking a nap, or helping a loved one.
 What's important is planning and communication with your team and manager.
 If you have an urgent or high-priority task that you can't get done, let your team or manager know so that you can coordinate how that task will get done.

 As you have access to unlimited personal time off and flexible working hours, it is totally your own personal choice if you want to work outside of normal working hours such as on weekends, or in the evenings.
 We expect you to own your work schedule, no matter where you are in the world, while staying in good communication with your team and manager.
 Should you find yourself needing to respond to an incident outside of business hours, such as a security breach that you must immediately address on the weekend, as a global policy, Remote prefers time for time / in lieu time to ensure you have adequate rest.
 Where possible, use your unlimited personal time off for in lieu time.